Can children visit The Bear Grylls Adventure?

-- Unfortunately, as this is a pre-booked experience with very limited access and many of the activities are subject to health and safety waivers, we're not able to give refunds except in very special circumstances.
+- Unfortunately we are not able to give refunds or amend the date of your booking.
 We ask all those booking tickets to check the website for details of restrictions or waivers so that you can be clear on what each experience involves.
 No refunds will be available.

 Do I need to bring any special footwear/ clothing?

 - We strongly recommend that all adventurers come in sensible footwear and comfortable, robust clothing for example, lace up trainers, no ‘loose’ clothing that could get caught up.
 Find out more details in our “What to wear?” section.
 Some of our adventures call for specialist equipment, this is provided by us and fitted by our expert team of instructors.

 Can I stop an activity if it’s too much for me?

 - Every activity is designed to test your limits and to challenge our Adventurers.
 However, there are various levels of difficulty built in to each of our activities, and there’s certainly always the opportunity to duck out.
 Our crew will be nearby at all times, so just chat to your adventure guide about any concerns with any of the challenges.

 Can I park at The Bear Grylls Adventure?